SemPruijs/pruijs.net/site.md

 # Sem Pruijs
-## About

-HI :)
-On this website you can find some projects that I have worked on over the years.
-You can search by name or by topic, such as web, or game.
-To get the most update list of what I am working on, checkout my github.
+I like to code.
+You can find my projects here and on [my github](https://github.com/sempruijs/) You can contact me via:

+email: contact@pruijs.net
+matrix: @qlp:matrix.org

+# Projects

+This is my whole journey until now.
+I started coding when I was 11 years old.

 ## ye